 Is your landlord trying to evict you?
 Do you need repairs in your apartment?
 Did you receive a 90-day pre-foreclosure notice?
 Are you the victim of deed theft or scams?
 If you are having issues with your apartment or home, Legal Services NYC is here to help.

 Legal Services NYC is at the forefront of the fight to prevent evictions, preserve safe and affordable housing, and protect homeowners from scammers and foreclosures.
 Our dedicated advocates engage in zealous tenant representation, working citywide to defend, enforce, and further tenants’ rights, as well as to preserve homeownership in gentrifying neighborhoods.
 Through a multifaceted docket of defensive and affirmative litigation; representation in administrative proceedings; and outreach and know-your-rights events, the advocates at LSNYC work to strengthen tenants’ rights and homeownership in and beyond New York City.
+Learn more about our housing practice here.

 Note: If you have a court date for an existing eviction case, you must attend that hearing in housing court and will be assigned representation through NYC’s Right to Counsel program in court.